cesiouvas/calciter-2DAM/README.md

-# calciter-2DAM 💶
+# calciter-2DAM ✈️💶
 Final project for the second course of DAM.

-Split the bills of your travel expenses when you go out in group ✈️
+Split the bills of your travel expenses when you go out in group!